hbstack/site/content/docs/modules/header/menus/index.md

 ![Header Menus Example](example.png)

 {{< bs/config-toggle filename=menus >}}
-{{% docs/modules/header/menus/example %}}
+{{% code-snippet example.yaml %}}
 {{< /bs/config-toggle >}}

-The example above use the Bootstrap icons, if the icons do not show up, please check if you've installed/imported the following module.
+The example above use the Bootstrap icons, you can use other [icons vendors](https://hugomods.com/en/icons), such as Font Awesome, Feather, Tabler, Simple icons and so on.

-{{< bs/config-toggle filename=hugo >}}
-module:
-  imports:
-    - path: github.com/hugomods/icons/vendors/bootstrap
-{{< /bs/config-toggle >}}

-The Bootstrap icons and other icons vendors can be found on [Hugo Icons Module](https://hugomods.com/en/icons).